This post was inspired by a post titled, “Lending Money to Family and Friends” on a great blog fivecentnickel.

 - Current Mid Term AFRs for instruments having a term in excess of three (3) years but no greater than nine (9) years.

 - Current Long Term AFRs for instruments having a term in excess of nine (9) years.

-It should be noted that AFRs are at historic lows and are routinly under a private loan rate.
-For example for 9+ year loans created in april it is under 4%!
-Want to look up some AFRs – check HERE.
+It should be noted that AFRs are at historic lows and are routinely under a private loan rate.
+For example for 9+ year loans created in April it is under 4%!
+Want to look up some AFRs?